First Phosphate Closes Second Tranche of Oversubscribed Private Placement for Total Current Financing of $7.5 Million

 Insider Line of Credit

-The Company has also completed a credit agreement ("Credit Agreement") to enable the Company to access its working capital needs.
-The agreement with members of its management team and board of directors (the "Lender") enables the Company to establish a secured revolving credit facility of $2,100,000 (the "Credit Facility") to be advanced in installments.
+The Company has also completed a credit agreement ("Credit Agreement") intended to provide the working capital that may be required to facilitate the development that this oversubscribed Offering allows.
+The agreement with members of its management team and board of directors (the "Lenders") enables the Company to establish a secured revolving credit facility of $2,100,000 (the "Credit Facility") to be advanced in installments.

-The Credit Facility is due January 1, 2026, bears interest at a rate of the greater of 8% or 2%+ prime, as established by the Bank of Canada per annum, and is secured by first ranking security over the Company's receivables by the Government of Canada and the Province of Quebec in respect of goods and services tax and other receivables.
+The Credit Facility is due January 1, 2026, bears interest at a rate of the greater of 8% or prime plus 2% per annum, with prime established by the Bank of Canada, and is secured by first ranking security over the Company's receivables from the Government of Canada and the Province of Quebec including in respect of goods and services tax.

 The Company's Board of Directors considered and unanimously approved the Credit Agreement, with the directors who have an interest in the transaction abstaining from such approval.